-Any victim of sexual misconduct can contact the Police Department or Department of Safety and Security for assistance in obtaining medical attention and to initiate investigation of the crime.
-The University will assist any victim who wishes to report to the police.
+Any individual who experiences sexual misconduct can contact the Police Department or Department of Safety and Security for assistance in obtaining medical attention and to initiate investigation of the crime.
+The University will assist any individual who wishes to report to the police.
 Those departments can summon medical resources and criminal investigators, act as a liaison with local law enforcement, County Attorney, and Victim/Witness Advocate, and provide referral and advice regarding University and community resources.
-The University will make reasonable efforts to protect and secure the victim's rights and the victim will have input into the course of the investigation.
+The University will make reasonable efforts to protect and secure the complainant's rights and the complainant will have input into the course of the investigation.